nodebox/nodebox.github.io/_posts/2012-02-29-masterclass-results.md

 -------------------
 <small id="by">Benjamin Aerts</small>

 If Coca-Cola really brings happiness, as they suggest, shouldn't the biggest Coke drinkers be the happiest people on earth?
 Benjamin correlated the [Happy Planet Index][] with the consumption of Coca-Cola in different countries accross the globe.
-Of course, [correlation does not imply causation][correlation].
+Of course, [correlation does not imply causation](http://www.businessweek.com/magazine/correlation-or-causation-12012011-gfx.html).
 But in the absence of correlation, I think Coca-Cola has still more work to do to cause happiness for their big consumers.

 My Facebook Friends
 -------------------
 <small id="by">Céline Jacobs</small>

-Using data from [give me my data][], Céline visualized the "closeness" of her friends based on how many posts they made on her wall.
+Using data from [give me my data](http://givememydata.com/), Céline visualized the "closeness" of her friends based on how many posts they made on her wall.
 She then convinced two of her friends to give her their data so that she could visualize mutual friends, all as tiny microbes.

 Human Migration
 ---------------